OpenGridForum/DFDL/calls/2024/2024-10-10_DFDL-WG-Call.md

 | 2024-05-09 | No progress reported.
 | 2024-06-13 | Mike opened PR with draft document describing Daffodil experience (to be Exp Doc 9).
 Discussion of some points.
 SMH raised issue of possible new lengthKind based on self-delimiting length of well-formed XML (or JSON).
 Also need clarification of what it means when a DFDL processor is validating, what this means for XML (or JSON) strings.
 These comments added to the pull request.
 Will be incorporated into the document.
 | 2024-09-12 | No progress reported.
 Updates to the document per above have not been made yet.
+| 2024-10-10 | No progress reported.
+Updates to the document per above still pending.

 | 338        | Pathological DFDL behavior (Non-linear)
 |------------|---|